XRPLF/xrpl-dev-portal/content/tutorials/quickstart/broker-sale.md

 async function brokerSale() {
 ```

-Connect to the ledger and get the wallet accounts.
+Connect to the ledger and get the accounts.

 ```
   const standby_wallet = xrpl.Wallet.fromSeed(standbySeedField.value)